onyxring/orcsCharacter/README.md

 	}
 ```

-While it’s true the orCharacter version is shorter than the traditional version, that isn’t the biggest benefit here.
+While it’s true the  version is shorter than the traditional version, that isn’t the biggest benefit here.
 The complexity of the vanilla code, including the nested callbacks and amalgamated strings acting as attribute pointers, makes it harder to grok at a glance.
-The orCharacter version, by comparison, is easier to follow and therefore support.
+The  version, by comparison, is easier to follow and therefore support.

 ### Advanced Caching